-upside down: part two
+upside down: chapter two

 Other than all of the times I’ve walked into the protruding foot of the coffee table and smashed my toes so hard that I saw lights sparkle, I’ve never broken a bone.
 Never worn a hard cast.
 So, unless broken toes count – and I don’t think they do, even though my husband claims I swore in tongues once during a particularly clumsy maneuver (he could be exaggerating), I really have no idea what I’m talking about.